asreview/asreview/docs/source/project_create.rst

 .. tip::

-  It is suggested to first screen with a simple active learning model (e.g., the defaults) untill you reach your stopping criteria, then switch to a different model (e.g., doc2vec plus a neural net) and screen again untill you reach your stopping criteria.
+  It is suggested to screen with a simple active learning model (e.g., the defaults) first until you reach your stopping criteria, then switch to a different model (e.g., doc2vec plus a neural net) and screen again until you reach your stopping criteria.

 Warm up
 =======

-In the last step of the setup, step 4, ASReview LAB runs the feature extracter and trains a model and ranks the records in your dataset.
+In the last step of the setup, step 4, ASReview LAB runs the feature extractor and trains a model, and ranks the records in your dataset.
 Depending on the model and the size of your dataset, this can take a couple of minutes (or even longer; you can enjoy the `animation video <https://www.youtube.com/watch?v=k-a2SCq-LtA>`_).
 After the project is successfully initialized, you can start reviewing.